 Cosignatory authority for financial transactions of the Engineering Society including services capital purchases greater than $1000.

-The IMAGINUS poster sale, if such contract exists.

 The duties of the Vice-President (Operations) include, but are not limited to:

 To attend all Executive meetings as described in By-Law 4.C.